MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-power-bi-report.md

 ## Create a Power BI report

-In this task, you will create a Power BI report based on the semantic model you created in the first task.
+In this task, learn how to create a Power BI report based on the semantic model you created in the [first task](#create-a-semantic-model).

 1. On the **Home** ribbon, select **New report**.